Key takeaways

 - Practicing mindful eating with portion control to reduce emotional eating

 Ultimately, the right choices for you will depend on many factors, including your medical history, lifestyle, and healthcare team.
-Always talk with your healthcare provider about which treatment approach is best for you, whether it’s prescription medication, lifestyle changes, or a combination of them.
+Always talk with your healthcare provider about which treatment approach is best for you, whether it’s oral prescription medication, lifestyle changes, or a combination of them.

 - FDA’s concerns with unapproved GLP-1 drugs used for weight loss, Food and Drug Administration (2025)